From Napster to Netflix: The History and Impact of Streaming Services

 The software was called Napster, so named by its 18-year-old developer, and its usage soon exploded on college campuses across the country.
 No longer did music lovers have to go to the record store to buy CDs – with the click of a mouse, they could gain free access to their favorite tunes.

 Seeing a fundamental threat to its long-profitable business model, the record industry took to the courts to shut down the upstart company.
-But a generation of consumers had tasted a new way to get what they wanted – today’s music industry, and the musicians themselves, are still grappling with the Culture of Free.
+But a generation of consumers had tasted instant entertainment on demand, and there was no turning back.

 How Fear of the Measles Vaccine Took Hold

 Skepticism and fear surrounding vaccines were fed by a flawed study done in 1998 linking the MMR vaccine to autism.
 The study was quickly discredited, we’re still dealing with the repercussions.

 Trump’s Immigration Rhetoric Echoes a Bitter Fight from the 90s